Criterion for rays landing together: Introduction

+As a consequence of Theorem \ref{thm:main_thm}, we have \begin{cor}[No wandering continuum in $J_f$] Let $f$ be a polynomial of degree $d\geq 2$ whose Julia set $J_f$ is locally connected.
+Then any continuum $C$ in $J_f$ must have $f^{m}(C)\cap f^{m+n}(C)\neq\es$ for some $m\geq0$ and $n\geq 1$. \end{cor} By a \emph{continuum} we mean a compact, connected and non-singleton subset of $\mb{C}$.
+Blokh and Levin also proved Corollary \ref{cor:no_wandering} in \cite[Theorem C]{BL02}.
+By using the Yoccoz puzzle technique, Kiwi showed that, when $f$ has no irrational neutral periodic cycle, $J_f$ is locally connected if and only if $f$ has no wandering continua in $J_f$; see \cite[Theorem 5.12]{Ki04}.
+Note that Yoccoz puzzles always come from $f$-invariant graphs, while in our proof the graphs induced by critical portraits are certainly not $f$-invariant.

-One of our motivation is to study the \emph{core-entropy} of polynomials.
-Suppose $X$ is a compact metric space and $g:X\to X$ is continuous.
-The topological entropy of $g$ is measuring the complexity of iteration from the growth rate of the number of distinguishable orbits.
-The \emph{core-entropy} of polynomial $f$ is the topological entropy of $f$ on its $f$-invaritant set \emph{Hubbard tree}, i.e., the convex hull of the critical orbits within the (filled) Julia set.
-Let $Acc(f)$ be the set of all \emph{biaccessible} angles $\theta$, i.e., there exist at least two rays landing at $\alpha(\theta)$.
-Then the core-entropy $h(f)$ is related to the Hausdorff dimension of $Acc(f)$ in the following way,
+The main motivation for answering the questions (Q1) and (Q2) is to study the core entropy of polynomials, which was first introduced and explored by Thurston \cite{Th14}.
+For a postcritically finite polynomial $f$, the \emph{core entropy} $h(f)$ is defined as the entropy of the action of $f$ on its \emph{Hubbard tree}.
+By definition, the Hubbard tree is the convex hull of the critical orbits within the \emph{filled Julia set}, i.e., the complement of the basion of infinity.

-These quantities are according to W.Thurston who firstly introduced and explored the core-entropy of polynomials.

-For quadratic polynomials, G.Tiozzo showed the continuity of core-entropy along \emph{principal veins} of the Mandelbrot set $\mc{M}$ in \cite{Ti13}.
-This result is generalized by W. Jung to all veins \cite{Ju13}.
-Recently, G.Tiozzo proves that the function $\theta\mt h(f_\theta)$ with $f_\theta(z)=z^2+c_{\theta}$ is continuous.